snorp09/snorps-fastapi-template/README.md

-Template for myself, when creating APIs using FastAPI, Uvicorn, SQLAlchemy and Alembic
+Cookiecutter template for myself, when creating APIs using FastAPI, Uvicorn, SQLAlchemy and Alembic